elibroftw/blog.elijahlopez.ca/content/posts/housing-market-rent-seeking-unethical.md

 ## Policy

-I have written on my thoughts on Canada befoer, and my solution to this problem was to enact a [Major Speculation Tax](/posts/canada#reducing-demand---major-speculation-tax) which generally speaking would apply to more than 2 houses per couple.
+I have written on my thoughts on Canada before, and my solution to this problem was to enact a [Major Speculation Tax](/posts/canada#reducing-demand---major-speculation-tax) which generally speaking would apply to more than 2 houses per couple.

 ## Aside